madisonturley/TranslatorWithUI/README.md

 # TranslatorWithUI

-This provides the shell from which a translator program can be dveloped.
+This provides a shell from which a translator program can be developed.
+A simple menu UI is provided.